Emotional Dumping vs. Venting: 7 Ways to Escape the Spiral

 Lack of Emotional Awareness

-dumping emotions overlooks the emotions of the listener.
+Dumping emotions overlooks the listener’s emotions.
 The person who is venting often has no idea how their words or level of intensity may emotionally impact the other person.

 Lack of Interest in Finding Solutions

-The goal of dumping your emotions is to let go of emotions rather than address issues.
-The individual ranting might not want to resolve the issues they are discussing or reject suggestions.
+The goal of dumping your emotions is to let them go rather than address the issues.
+The individual ranting might not want to resolve the problems they are discussing or reject suggestions.

 Overwhelming Emotions